18F/performance-gov-research/README.md

 |:---|:---:|:---:|
 | There is not a single agency persona or motivation, but rather different personas and motivations for different people within an agency |
-There is a a lack of clarity by performance.gov's primary staleholders on what is expected from agencies OMB does not use performance data to make deicsion
+There is a a lack of clarity by performance.gov's primary staleholders on what is expected from agencies OMB does not use performance data to make decision.

 ## Important Resources